Family law

 Whilst the welfare checklist is meant to be used by judges when assessing arrangements for children, if you are a parent who wants a child arrangements order, relying on the welfare checklist is a good place to start for most parents.

-If you would like to speak to an experienced child custody lawyer about custody arrangements and child arrangements, simply call 0330 041 5869 or contact us online today and we will call you.
+If you would like to speak to an experienced child custody solicitor about custody and child arrangements, simply call 0330 041 5869 or contact us online today and we will call you.